bennygoldman/bennygoldman.github.io/README.md

 - 👨🏻‍💻  I finished a Software Engineering bootcamp at [BrainStation](https://www.brainstation.io) in 2023.
 - 🎓  I have a BA from Indiana University (hoo, hoo, hoo)
-- 🇺🇸  I'm from the USofA, Detroit to be exact
-- 🇨🇦  Before moving north in 2022, I lived in 🗽NYC, 🌉San Fran, and 🚘Los Angeles🚘
+- 🇺🇸  I've lived in 🎵Detroit, NYC🗽, San🌉Fran, and 🚘Los Angeles🚘
-- ⭕️  I've seen Phish in concert 79 times
 - 🚲  I love to bike around Toronto
 - 🌡️  I'll never understand celcius
 - 🌎  I'm a graduate of the [Earthship Academy](https://earthship.com/)
 - 🪵  I enjoy wood-working in my spare time
+- ⭕️  I've seen Phish in concert 79 times